jlinoff/lsjci/README.md

 NOTE: you must have java8 installed.

-If java8 is installed but it is not the default you will have to edit the Makefile and src/lsjci.sh file to fix the references.
+If java8 is installed but it is not the default, you will have to edit the Makefile and src/lsjci.sh file to fix the references.

 ## Simple Example (java.lang.String)
 Here is a simple example: